10 Worst Places to Retire in Florida for Boomers

 8. Homestead

 Homestead is a small city located in Miami-Dade County.
 While it may seem like an attractive place for Boomers to retire, it has some significant drawbacks.
 The city has a high crime rate, and the summers can be oppressively hot and humid.
-Additionally, Homestead is not known for its retirement communities, making it challenging to find the amenities Boomers need.
+Additionally, Homestead is not known for its retirement communities, challenging finding the amenities Boomers need.

 9. Panama City